MU LibraryFINDGET HELPSERVICESABOUT Skip to Main Content

 Q:What is ChatGPT?

 A: ChatGPT is a chatbot and virtual assistant that uses a Large Language Model to sort and organize data and language into a desired length, format, style, level of detail, and language.
 It relies on input (prompts) from users and training on data and language to mimic human language patterns and generate responses.
+Chat GPT has a search component, but that was not part of the original software.

 Q: What is a Large Language Model?